 |Rate of Train||4 degrees per second|

 |Loading Angle||+5 degrees|

-- These were unique among British 12 in (30.5 cm) mountings in that they used a swash-plate training engine.
+- HMS St. Vincent had six-cylinder training engines but later ships were unique among British 12 in (30.5 cm) mountings in that they used a swash-plate training engine.

-- Neptune had significant "firsts" for British battleships.
+- HMS Neptune had significant "firsts" for British battleships.
 She was the first equipped with a superimposed turret, the first to be able to fire a broadside with all main guns and the first to be fitted with a director sight.
-None of these were entirely successful.
-The superimposed turret could not fire directly over the the lower one and stops were fitted to prevent this from occurring.
-As the sighting ports were open, firing directly overhead would have allowed blast and overpressures to penetrate into the lower turret.
+None of these "firsts" were entirely successful.
+As the turret sighting ports were open, the superimposed turret could not fire directly over the the lower one as this would have allowed blast and overpressures to penetrate into the lower turret.
+Stops were fitted to prevent this from occurring.
 During initial gunnery trials it was found that when the amidships turrets fired cross-deck that the deck sagged appreciably from the blast effect.
 Extra pillars and "Z" bars were fitted to strengthen these areas.
-Astern and ahead fire was also restricted for all turrets to angles greater than 5 degrees.
+Astern and ahead fire was also restricted for all turrets to angles greater than 5 degrees to prevent blast damage to the deck and superstructure.
 The original director did not live up to expectations and a modified version was installed in 1912 on HMS Thunderer which proved to be more successful.